dcorre/otrain/docs/global_description.rst

 .. code-block:: console

-    otrainee-infer --cutouts candidates --model model/CNN_training/test.h5
+    otrain-infer --cutouts candidates --model model/CNN_training/test.h5

 It will result a file ``infer_results.dat`` in the directory defined with ``--cutouts``, containing the probability that a source is a false (column: label0) or true (column: label1) transient.
 You can then apply a threshold on these probability to keep only some candidates.

-To visualize how these probabilities evolve with some of the candidates parameters (magnitude, FWHM) of your sample, you can use ``otrainee-checkinfer``.
+To visualize how these probabilities evolve with some of the candidates parameters (magnitude, FWHM) of your sample, you can use ``otrain-checkinfer``.

 .. code-block:: console

-    otrainee-checkinfer --plots PATH_PLOTS --crossmatch PATH_CROSSMATCH --infer PATH_INFER
+    otrain-checkinfer --plots PATH_PLOTS --crossmatch PATH_CROSSMATCH --infer PATH_INFER

 Replace: